jnozzi/cocoadev.com/markdown/NSString.md

            "This is line 2";

-You can do the same thing with General/NSString constants:
+You can do the same thing with NSString constants:

  NSString *s = @"This is line 1\n"
                 "This is line 2";